sc0v0ne/LearnAI/faq.md

 <!-- MarkdownTOC -->

-- What is an AI Engineer?
+- What is an AI Engineer
+- What is the difference between AI and ML
-- Do I need a Master’s Degree?
+- Do I need a Master’s Degree
+- Problems with AI
 - Recommended Tutorials and Books
-- How to access Safari Online?
+- How to access Safari Online
+- Can I learn AI from research papers
-- How to ask an AI/ML question?
+- How to ask an AI/ML question
-- How to choose a performance metric?
+- How to choose a performance metric
-- How to Choose an ML Algorithm?
+- How to Choose an ML Algorithm
+- How to choose classification model
-- Should I start learning ML by coding an algorithm from scratch?
+- Should I start learning ML by coding an algorithm from scratch
-- Is image channels first or last?
+- Is image channels first or last
-- How to share your work?
+- How to share your work
-- How to choose a Cloud Platform?
+- How to choose a Cloud Platform
 - Common Questions on Encoding
-    - What if I have hundreds of categories?
+  - What if I have hundreds of categories
-    - What encoding technique is the best?
+  - What encoding technique is the best
-    - What if I have a mixture of numeric and categorical data?
+  - What if I have a mixture of numeric and categorical data
 - Common Questions on Normalization
-    - Which Scaling Technique is Best?
+  - Which Scaling Technique is Best
-    - Should I Normalize or Standardize?
+  - Should I Normalize or Standardize
-    - Should I Standardize then Normalize?
+  - Should I Standardize then Normalize
-    - How Do I Handle Out-of-Bounds Values?
+  - How Do I Handle Out-of-Bounds Values
 - Using AI with Medical Images
 - How to Develop a Chatbot
 - How to Develop Recommender Systems